Ln11211/neural-networks/README.md

 ![image](https://github.com/Ln11211/neural-networks/assets/91385411/7bea0609-ff07-44f0-87d3-070b28f8b374)

 This interactive notebook is a quick wakthrough of the ML workflow of loading up an image dataset and performing a multiclass classification.
 The dataset is the famous CIFAR_10 dataset having 10 classes.
-The model that I built is a simple custom model with couple of Convolution blocks and MaxPooling box with a FC dense layer as the classifier head.
+The model that I built is a simple custom model with couple of Convolution blocks and MaxPooling layers with a FC dense layer as the classifier head.
 THe dataset comes preprocessed from the TF Hub datasets but this is a good introduction notebook for beginners.